valters/play-acme-protocol/readme.md

 # Automated Certificate Management Environment (ACME) protocol library written in scala.

-From reference 1, ACME is a protocol for automating the management of domain-validation certificates, based on a simple JSON-over-HTTPS interface.
+From reference 1, "ACME is a protocol for automating the management of domain-validation certificates, based on a simple JSON-over-HTTPS interface.
 [Let's Encrypt](https://letsencrypt.org/) is a free, automated, and open certificate authority (CA), run for the public’s benefit.
-Let’s Encrypt is a service provided by the Internet Security Research Group (ISRG).
+Let’s Encrypt is a service provided by the Internet Security Research Group (ISRG)."

-For a description of the protocol see the [ACME protocol specification](https://github.com/letsencrypt/acme-spec) and the [latest version](https://letsencrypt.github.io/acme-spec/)
+For a description of the ACME protocol see the [ACME protocol specification](https://github.com/letsencrypt/acme-spec) and the [latest version](https://letsencrypt.github.io/acme-spec/)

+## Documentation

+See the excellent project [Let's Encrypt](https://letsencrypt.org/) and the [ACME protocol description](https://letsencrypt.github.io/acme-spec/) that I used (verbatim) in the documentation of the scala code.

 ## References